 In his tenure at BCH, Dr. Leichtner has been a highly regarded teacher and advisor of the pediatric residents.
 In addition, he has mentored more than 100 fellows in pediatric gastroenterology and nutrition and is the former Chairman of the Training Committee of the North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition.
 Dr. Leichtner is an active member of the Academy at Harvard Medical School.

-As Medical Director of the Office of Faculty Development, he spearheaded the launching of the hospital-based academy for medical educators.
+As Director of Medical Education and The Academy at BCH, he spearheaded the launching of the hospital-based academy for medical educators.
 The Academy at Boston Children's Hospital is designed to foster innovative teaching, educational research, and recognition of excellent teachers.
 Dr. Leichtner's own educational projects include production of a novel series of patient education videos, which are modular and filmed in a documentary style, with patients and their family members as narrators.

 He has also developed a web-based tool for creating clinical algorithms.
 He is the recipient of the 2010 Murray Davidson Award from the American Academy of Pediatrics (AAP).
 This annual award recognizes an outstanding clinician, educator, and scientist who has made significant contributions to the field of pediatric gastroenterology, hepatology and nutrition.
 Dr. Leichtner is also the recipient of the 2012 Distinguished Service Award from the North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition (NASPGHAN) and the 2014 Harvard Medical School Charles J. Hatem Award for Faculty Development in Medical Education.